 William D. Ford Federal Direct Loan Program

-- For more information visit studentloans.gov.
+- For more information regarding loan repayment and an estimate of your estimated monthly payments, visit studentloans.gov.

 Federal Parent Loan (PLUS)

 - Parents of a dependent student enrolled at least half-time can borrow the cost of the student’s education less any financial aid awarded

 - Interest accrues when the loan is received

 - Repayment begins within 60 days of the loan disbursement